gittromney/Playnite-NowPlaying/README.md

 [![License](https://img.shields.io/github/license/gittromney/Playnite-NowPlaying)](https://raw.githubusercontent.com/gittromney/Playnite-NowPlaying/master/LICENSE)
 [![Crowdin](https://badges.crowdin.net/nowplaying-playnite-extension/localized.svg)](https://crowdin.com/project/nowplaying-playnite-extension)

-This extension may be useful if you have a local library of PC Windows and/or [supported emulator platform](#emulator-platforms) games you legally own, such as Abandonware or public domain games not available on the usual platforms (steam, epic, xbox game pass, etc), and you have limited space on your fast storage device(s).
+This extension may be useful if you have a local library of PC Windows and/or [*emulated*](#emulated-platforms) games you legally own, such as Abandonware or public domain games not available on the usual platforms (steam, epic, xbox game pass, etc), and you have limited space on your fast storage device(s).
 This extension allows you to host your games on big-and-slow storage devices (HDDs, network drives/NAS, etc.), and it can create & mangage game caches on your fast storage device(s) for the games you are actively playing.

+### <a id=emulated-platforms></a> Supported Emulated Platforms
+Game caching is now possible for the following emulated platforms (See [here](#emulator-setup) for details):
+- *Sony Playstation 3* (RPCS3)
+- *Microsoft Xbox 360* (Xenia)
+- *Nintendo Switch* (Ryujinx, Yuzu)

 ### Games must meet the following requirements to be eligible for game caching:
 - Are locally installed (added via Add Game → Manually / Scan Automatically or emulator library scan).
 - Are playable from the installation directory (i.e. not archived).
 - Are listed under the 'Playnite' library.
 - Have a single Play Action (see Game Details → Actions).
-- Are on 'PC (Windows)' with no ROMs or on a ***supported emulator platform*** with 1 ROM.
+- Are on 'PC (Windows)' with no ROMs or an [*emulated platform*](#emulated-platforms) with 1 ROM.

 ***Note, the Play action's 'Path' must point to an executable/shortcut/symlink that is somewhere under the 'Work' directory.***

-### <a id=emulator-platforms></a> Supported Emulator Platforms
-Game caching is now possible for the following emulated platforms (See [here](#emulator-setup) for details):
-- *Sony Playstation 3* (RPCS3)
-- *Microsoft Xbox 360* (Xenia)
-- *Nintendo Switch* (Ryujinx, Yuzu)

 ### How it works